SABS-R3-Epidemiology/transmission-heterogeneity-results/README.md

 # transmission-heterogeneity-results

 This repository holds the results for the [branching process model with imported cases](https://github.com/SABS-R3-Epidemiology/branchpro).
 This includes generating serial interval for COVID-19, parsing data from raw COVID-19 cases data and reproducing figures from the paper.
+To reproduce the results, the branchpro package, which is provided in the link above, is required.

 ## Reproduce all results (serial interval, parsed data for COVID-19 cases, figures)
 To reproduce all results, including intermediate files: